 Although emerging technologies have not yet had a major impact on the Austrian real estate sector, the influence of such new technologies continues to grow.
 In particular, machine learning and artificial intelligence keep moving more into focus, as they are expected to significantly increase the efficiency of traditional processes.
 For example, data-based predictive analytics might soon be able to make valid predictions as to which defects could arise in a building in the near future and thereby enable the owner or building administration to take the necessary precautions in due time.

-Furthermore, in addition to existing software solutions for networked planning, execution and management of buildings (BIM), urban planning, building design and management, as well as the maintenance of real estate, are increasingly being digitised and automated.
+Furthermore, in addition to existing software solutions for the networked planning, execution and management of buildings (Building Information Modelling), new digital solutions for urban planning, building design and management, as well as the maintenance of real estate, are increasingly being created.